-Roborock S5 Max features – Powerful room division, but a few too many vacuuming modes
+Features – Powerful room division, but the Roborock S5 Max has a few too many vacuuming modes

 Although you can start and stop a clean using the buttons found on top of the robot, full control comes courtesy of the Roborock app.
 This quickly takes you through connecting the robot to your home network – this took only a few minutes.